jlevon/blog/content/posts/github-prs.md

 was merged to master.
 Or, if you didn't merge in the parent PR, you'll need a normal `git merge master`.

+Another bug (as far as I'm concerned) is that if you ask for review on a stacked PR, it doesn't get tagged with "Review required", since, technically, you could merge the PR into its parent without approval.
+And there is no "Review requested" tag.

 I would love all this to have some tooling: something that lets me do everything on my local stacked branches, automate merges up, keep track of dependencies, and updating the branches in Github.
 But I haven't been able to